Earth's magnetic field is weakening between Africa and South America, causing problems for satellites and spacecraft.

 Telecommunication and satellite systems also rely on the magnetic field for their operation.
 Computers and cell phones may also have difficulties.

-ESA warns that the South Atlantic anomaly is already causing problems with satellites orbiting Earth.
+ESA warns that the South Atlantic anomaly, this physical shift of Earth's magnetic fields, is already causing problems with satellites orbiting Earth.
 Spacecraft in orbit could also exhibit "technical malfunctions".

 It is not the only hypothesis